 These moist, tender muffins are perfect for lazy Sunday mornings with coffee or as a sweet afternoon treat any day of the week.
-If you're a fan of muffins covered with sweet, cinnamon streusel, be sure to check out our hazelnut and chocolate filled Nutella Muffins or our light and fluffy blueberry and White Chocolate Muffins.
+If you love a good streusel topped muffin, be sure to check out our hazelnut and chocolate filled Nutella Muffins or our light and fluffy blueberry and White Chocolate Muffins.

 Jump to: